Contract redline copilot

 "Ten percent is allocated to a single Transform discovery sprint on agentic case strategy, with the second transformation bet formally parked under a quarterly review.
 We will not fund H3 narrative without a discovery budget behind it."

-A real Trillium engagement runs four weeks: interviews with 8 to 12 team members across product, engineering, finance, and revenue, four working sessions, a board-ready memo, and the full kill-list rationale your CFO will scrutinize line by line.
-The page above is the shape of the output.
+A real Trillium engagement runs four weeks: interviews with 8 to 12 across product, engineering, finance, revenue.
+Four working sessions.
+Board-ready memo.
+Kill-list rationale your CFO scrutinizes line by line.
+The page above is the output shape.
 The engagement is the work that gets you there.

 Three to four weeks.
 Me plus your CEO or COO plus one finance partner.
 Board-ready output.
 The kill list usually pays for the engagement on its own.
 I hold ~4 active client commitments across Fractional, Scoped Build, and Audit.
 Mix depends on what's already booked.